AbaTekNTNU/obs-subtitles-server/readme.md

-## Text server
+## OBS Subtitle server
-Simple web server that saves a text string s
+Solution for streaming subtitles in OBS using a browser source constantly updating from a local web server, that gets subtitle lines from a python script.